 The company has 40 million Xbox Live customers, while Apple has sold fewer than 10 million Apple TVs.

-Microsoft has 40 million Xbox Live subscribers, which anyone can become for free just by owning Windows, an Xbox or maybe even one of Steve Ballmer’s sweaty old shirts.
+40 million Xbox Live subscribers, which anyone can become for free just by owning Windows, an Xbox or maybe even one of Steve Ballmer’s sweaty old shirts.

 With Xbox Live, Microsoft hasn’t tried to outshine its partners.

 Don’t make the sum greater than the parts!
 Just make it equal to them!
 There’s a recipe for a winner of a product.

 According to Goldman, you can get all the features of the rumored Apple television right now with the Xbox Live.
 The only difference is that Microsoft played softball with the cable companies while Apple will play hardball in order to get a better experience for its customers.
 So, he admits, they’re really not the same at all.

 Wow, this has been a pretty quick journey from the lede to here, hasn’t it?
 The Macalope thinks he may have gotten whiplash.

 Pundits, no one knows what an Apple television will look like yet.
 Please stop trying to review it or compare it to existing products.